 It also aims to reach a wider audience to promote a greater appreciation and understanding of contemporary design-led craftwork.

 The Association is a member-driven self-supporting charity and has, since its inception in 1973, gained a reputation nationally for the quality of craftwork of its past and present members.
-The galleries it manages are well established and attract a wide-ranging audience from around the country.
+Trelissick Gallery is well established and attracts a wide-ranging audience from around the country.
 Exhibiting with the Association not only provides an outlet for selling work, but also allows the craftworker direct contact with customers who often commission work privately.

-The President of the Association, HRH Prince Charles, Duke of Cornwall, says: “Visitors to the Association’s galleries cannot fail to be impressed by member’s skill and flair by which, through work exhibited, our lives are enriched.”
+Our Vice President Charles Hall, says: “Visitors to the Association’s stunning gallery at Trelissick cannot fail to be impressed by member’s skill and flair by which, through work exhibited, our lives are enriched.”

 Until 1973, the crafts in Cornwall had no unifying or representative body.
 Small groups had formed in individual crafts, their aims being partly social and partly educational, but the majority of craftspeople were working in near isolation.
 The fine craftsmen and women of Cornwall producing, then as now, work of quality comparable with any in the world, were better known in London than in their own county.